mmistakes/minimal-mistakes/_posts/2015-08-11-Chicharito-vs-Benzema.md

 comments: true
 ---

-For Real Madrid, the 2014/2015 Season was a disaster.
-Real Madrid finished second in La Liga, was knocked out in Champions League semi-finals and was knocked out in Copa by Atletico de Madrid, the home city rival.
-This outcome seemed impossible during the first half of the season, when the team was on route to breaking the Guiness Record for consecutive wins in official soccer matches.
-However, the second half of the tournament was not so favorable.
-Multiple injuries led to forced rotations for some positions and to a lack of player rotations for other positions.
+During the season 2014/2015, Real Madrid's striker position was covered by the frenchman Karim Benzema.
+As opposed to Mourinho's philosophy of rotating the striker almost on a game by game basis, Carlo Ancelotti had Benzema starting every game and left Javier "Chicharito" Hernandez in the bench for the majority of the season.
+Benzema played 2,312 La Liga minutes while Hernandez played 859 minutes.
+One could assume Chicharito was not world class quality, but every time he jumped on the pitch, he responded by scoring.
+How can we determine which player deserved to be in the initial lineup?

 <p><br></p>

-The lack of rotations in the striker position caught my attention as it was hogged by the frenchman, Karim Benzema.
-Benzema clocked a total of 2,312 La Liga minutes on the pitch while the other striker, Javier Herandez, clocked only 859 minutes in the same competition.
-Based on the minutes played, does this mean that Benzema is a better player than Hernandez?
+Determining who is the better player can become a never ending opinion battle, so I'm focusing this analysis on who is the most effective striker.
+Where I define "most effective striker" as the player who has the highest probability of scoring, given the fact that he is included in the starting squad.
+The data comes from <a href="https://www.squawka.com/" target="_blank">Squwawka</a> and the module I'm experimenting with is the PyMC Python module.

 <p><br></p>

-Determining who is a better player can become a never ending opinion battle, so instead I'm focusing this analysis on who is the most effective striker.
-All data comes from <a href="https://www.squawka.com/" target="_blank">Squwawka</a> and the analysis relies heavily on the PyMC module.

-I am defining the "most effective striker" as the player who has the highest probability of scoring, given the fact that he is included in the starting eleven squad.
-I am aware that this is a rather simplistic approach for determining the effectiveness of a striker, but let's just keep it simple.

 The formula for the striker effectiveness can be solved using Bayes' Rule as shown bellow:
 <p><br></p>